pfertyk/blog/content/008-asyncio-context-manager-testing.md

     assert image_url == 'a.jpg'
 ```

-The test is going to provide an empty list first and a list with one item on a
-second call.
-We are going to check if the API and the resp.json() method were in fact called twice and if
+The mock is first going to provide an empty list and then a list with one item.
+We are going to check if the API and the `json` method were in fact called twice and if
-the URL of the second call was read correctly.
+the image URL of the second call was read correctly.
-But when you run this test, you will see an error:
+The problem is, this test doesn't work:

 ```text
     async def get_random_photo_url():